 2. Can a desktop app connect to the cloud?
 Absolutely.
 Hybrid apps work offline and sync to the cloud when connected.

 3. Is it expensive to build?
-It helps to use cross-platform tools (like Electron or Flutter) to build for Windows and Mac simultaneously, saving costs.
+It helps to use cross-platform tools (like Flutter) to build for Windows and Mac simultaneously, saving costs.

 Need powerful, offline-capable software?
-Our engineers are experts in building robust desktop solutions.
+Our engineers are experts in building robust desktop solutions using Flutter and .NET.